Barefoot running

 Barefoot running, also called "natural running", is the act of running without footwear.
 With the advent of modern footwear, running barefoot has become less common in most parts of the world but is still practiced in parts of Africa and Latin America.
-In some Western countries, barefoot running has grown in popularity due to perceived health benefits.
+In some Western countries, barefoot running has grown in popularity due to perceived health benefits such as the reduction of flat feet, decreased risk of plantar fasciitis, and the belief that running barefoot burns more calories than running in shoes.

-Scientific research into the practice of running barefoot has not reached a clear consensus regarding its risks or its benefits.
+Scientific research into the practice of running barefoot or with minimalist shoes is increasingly suggesting that it increases intrinsic foot muscle size and strength, but it has been limited to healthy individuals and further research is required to reach definite conclusions.
 While footwear might provide protection from cuts, bruises, impact and weather, proponents argue that running barefoot reduces the risk of chronic injuries (notably repetitive stress injuries) caused by heel striking in padded running shoes.

-The barefoot movement has prompted some manufacturers to introduce thin-soled and flexible shoes such as traditional moccasins and huaraches for minimalist running.
+The barefoot movement has prompted some manufacturers to introduce minimalist shoes, thin-soled and flexible shoes such as traditional moccasins and huaraches for minimalist running.

 History

 Throughout most of human history, running was performed while barefoot or in thin-soled shoes such as moccasins.
 This practice continues today in Kenya and among the Tarahumara people of northern Mexico.
 Historians believe that the runners of Ancient Greece ran barefoot.
 According to legend, Pheidippides, the first marathoner, ran from Athens to Sparta in less than 36 hours.
 After the Battle of Marathon, it is said he ran straight from the battlefield to Athens to inform the Athenians of the Greek victory over Persia.

-Dr. Charles Robbins who won 11 U.S. national championships including the Yonkers Marathon in 1944, finished the Boston Marathon 20 times, with a third place in 1944, and was an alternate to the marathon team at the 1948 London Olympics often ran races barefoot.